Lean staffing is the norm at this New York mid-sizer that punches well above its weight.

-Law Schools attending for OCIs in 2016:
+Law Schools attending for OCIs in 2017:

 Summer associate profile:

 matters and are able to function at a high level early in their careers.
 While not a prerequisite, those with prior work experience and those who have held leadership positions typically do well at Stroock.

 Summer program components: